NixOS/nix.dev/source/tutorials/nix-language.md

 - Every *Nix file* (`.nix`) contains a single Nix expression.

 :::{note}
-To *evaluate* means to transform an expression according to the language rules until no further simplification is possible.
+To *evaluate* means to transform an expression into a value according to the language rules.
 :::

 All examples in this guide are valid Nix expressions.